 The problem is, they’re hormone disruptors that may lead to cancer, type 2 diabetes, and fertility problems.

 When 10,253 participants in one study were asked to recall what they ate and where their food came from in the previous 24 hours, phthalate levels were 35% higher in those who regularly ate out at restaurants and fast food joints[*].

 All these chemicals are just the tip of the iceberg when it comes to eating out and picking up pre-made foods with long ingredients lists.

-So even though you may be eating fewer than 20g of carbs, what you’re really giving your body is chemicals instead of nutrient-dense foods.
+So even though you may be eating fewer than 20 grams of carbs, what you’re really giving your body is chemicals instead of nutrient-dense foods.

-Don’t ignore your micronutrients just because your macros are stealing all the attention.
+Don’t ignore your micronutrients while your macros are getting all the attention.

 Vitamins, antioxidants, and minerals from whole food sources are essential for your body to function at its best.

-Though you’ll need to cut out many vitamin- and mineral-rich fruits and vegetables when you switch to a keto diet, you’ll get even fewer micronutrients on dirty keto.
+Though you’ll need to cut out many fruits and vegetables when you switch to a keto diet, you’ll get even fewer micronutrients on dirty keto.